lucarpaia/oceano/README.md

 # What is this repository about?

-It is a finite element shallow water solver for coastal applications based on the deal.ii library.
+A finite element shallow water solver for coastal applications based on the deal.ii library.
 It uses high order discontinuous finite elements and adaptive non-conforming quadrilateral meshes.

 ## Requirements